WHAT IS SYPHILIS?

 HOW IS SYPHILIS TREATED?

-Penicillin is the usual treatment of syphilis.
+Syphilis is treated with penicillin.
 If you are allergic to penicillin there are alternative treatments.

 Although the treatment is straightforward, it is important to have repeat blood tests to check that the treatment has worked.
 Follow-up blood tests may be recommended at 3, 6 and 12 months after treatment